1. Philosophy behind changing one's breathing.

 3. Who will bear the BBBT into the future?

-6. Details of John Wilson - Author of the BBBT
+5. Some details of John Wilson - Founder of the BBBT.

 1. Philosophy behind changing one's breathing.